Aki78/AirportHeistGroup3MetropoliaProject/README.md

 The police, however, have been alerted of your activities and are hot on your tail.
 Time to make your next move before interpol gets you!

-You must make it to the final destination airport before you stamina runs out!
-Travel is resticted to There you have a hired escape crew who can get you beyond interpol's reach.
+You must make it to the final destination airport before your stamina runs out!
+There you have a hired escape crew who can get you beyond interpol's reach.

 ### Setting